-CRYOCHAPS can be placed flat in a standard freezer (-18° Celsius) overnight, to receive the optimum cooling effect.
-The gel should not be rock hard when taken out of the freezer but still with a slight give when pressed.
-If they are completely stiff before application, allow to soften before application, that way they will mould to the leg better .
+CRYOCHAPS can be placed flat in a standard freezer (-24° Celsius) overnight, to receive the optimum cooling effect.
 Alternatively place in freezer for approx. 4 hours before immediate use.
-If you have no freezer at your yard or you are travelling a competition, tests have shown that if you place in a freezer overnight and then place in an insulating cooler bag with ice blocks, then Cryochaps will still achieve effective cooling after up to 2 hours in the cooler bag.
-Cool boxes you will achieve far longer, 6 hours have been tested.
+If you have no freezer at your yard or you are travelling a competition, tests have shown that if you place in a freezer overnight and then place in an insulating cooler bag with ice blocks, then Cryochaps will still achieve effective cooling after up to 4 hours in the cooler bag.
+Cool boxes may achieve far longer.

 Using Post Exercise, apply to the leg for 10-15 mins.
 For best results wet the leg before application.
 Temperatures are maintained below 10°-15° for this time period.
 If your horses’s leg is not cool to the touch when you take Cryochaps off, they were not frozen adequately before application.

 Within the first 24-48 hours after injury, apply for up to 20mins, temperatures against the leg will be maintained below 10°-15°.
 Application can be repeated every 2-3 hours, ensure you take advice from your vet before using after injury.
 CRYOCHAPS should not be used on open wounds or if suspected infection.
 If your horse has sensitive legs, or clipped legs, it is advised to cover.
 CRYOCHAPS should not be left on the leg longer than 20 mins, there is no medical benefit to be gained by leaving them on for longer.
 You run the risk of damaging the skin.

 The branded label and Velcro section signify the outside of the wrap and should be kept outermost when applying to the leg.
 Please follow the instructions and pictures below;